NeuTrix/sandbox/dragondrop/README.md

 # Quick demo of drag and drop execution

-Simple html exploration of this feature.
+Simple React based execution of this HTML5 feature.
-Wrapped in a create-react-app framework but not react implementation otherwise.

 ## To implement
 `$ npm start`